 Haiti Teleco is the only provider of landline telephone service to and from Haiti, and accordingly, all international telecommunications companies must contract with the state-owned company to provide their customers with non-cellular telephone access to Haiti.
 The DOJ's investigation arose from a scheme wherein executives at Terra, a Nevada corporation based in Miami, Florida, made improper payments to two foreign officials at Haiti Teleco through several intermediary shell companies between November 2001 and March 2005.
-The two officials implicated in the scheme-Robert Antoine and Jean Rene Duperval-both worked as Director of International Relations for Haiti Teleco (Antoine from May 2001 to April 2003; Duperval from June 2003 to April 2004).
+Two of the officials implicated in the scheme - Robert Antoine and Jean Rene Duperval - both worked as Director of International Relations for Haiti Teleco (Antoine from May 2001 to April 2003; Duperval from June 2003 to April 2004).
 In that position, they had responsibility for negotiating contracts with international telecommunications companies on behalf of Haiti Teleco.
+Other officials - including former Haiti Teleco director Patrick Joseph - were also involved in the conspiracy.

-In return for the corrupt payments, the two officials granted Terra preferred telecommunication rates, reduced the number of minutes for which payments were owed, and provided various credits to reduce the debt that the companies owed it.
+In return for the corrupt payments, the officials granted Terra preferred telecommunication rates, reduced the number of minutes for which payments were owed, and provided various credits to reduce the debt that the companies owed to Haiti Teleco.